 Property Finance for UAE Residents

 UAE residents typically receive the most flexible financing terms.
-Banks view resident income as more stable, which results in:
+Banks view resident income as more stable, which results in:- Higher loan eligibility

 - Longer repayment periods